Lieutenant Kijé (Prokofiev): Inception

 Lieutenant Kijé was one of the earliest sound films made in the Soviet Union.
 The origin of the story was a 1927 screenplay by the critic and novelist Yury Tynyanov, written for the Soviet film director Sergei Yutkevich.
-This project failed, and Tinyanov recast his script into a novella that was published in January 1928.
+This project failed, and Tynyanov recast his script into a novella that was published in January 1928.
 In the early 1930s, when the Belgoskino studios announced their interest in making the film, Tynyanov produced a second script.
 The story has been described by Prokofiev's biographer Harlow Robinson as "a satire on the stupidity of royalty and the particularly Russian terror of displeasing one's superior".
 By his own account Prokofiev was at this time "restive, and afraid of falling into academism"; a later critic thought the Kijé story provided ideal material for this "so-often caustic and witty composer".

 Plot

 In the Russian Imperial Palace, while Tsar Paul I sleeps, a dalliance between two courtiers ends with a shriek which wakens the tsar.
 Enraged, he demands that his officials produce the culprit or face banishment for life.
 Meanwhile, a clerk's slip of the pen while compiling a military duty roster results in the inclusion in the list of a fictitious officer, "Lieutenant Kijé".
 When the tsar inspects the list he is intrigued by this name, and asks that the officer be presented to him.
 The court officials are too terrified of the tsar to admit that a mistake has been made, and are in a dilemma until it occurs to them to blame "Kijé" for the nocturnal disturbance.
 They inform the tsar, who duly orders the imaginary lieutenant flogged and sent to Siberia.

 When the real culprit confesses, Kijé is pardoned by the tsar and reinstated in the imperial court with the rank of colonel.
 The courtiers, in fear of the tsar, are forced to extend their creation's phantom career; thus, he supposedly marries the princess Gagarina, after which the tsar grants him lands and money and promotes him to general and commander of the army.
 When Paul demands Kijé's immediate presence, the cornered officials announce that "General Kijé" has, unfortunately, died.
 A lavish funeral is held, with full military honours.
 The parsimonious tsar demands the return of Kijé's fortune, but is told by the courtiers that Kijé has spent the money on high living—in fact, they have stolen it.
 The tsar denounces Kijé as a thief, and posthumously demotes him from general to private.